In this section:

 This expertise is provided by William Martinez, PhD; Samantha Schilf, and Elena Fromer.

-With disruptions to work and school, there are a number of great unmet needs for low-income families.
+There are a number of great unmet needs for low-income families.
 This section provides information on unemployment benefits, emergency Medi-Cal, free wi-fi, and resources for undocumented individuals and immigrants.

 In addition, UCSF Medical students and the Freedom Community Clinic have put together a document assembling the vast array of community resources in the Bay Area including food, shelter, employment, and childcare.
 The guides are in English and Spanish below.
 On page 5 and onward, it lists food pantries and shopping hours for vulnerable groups.